Actyx/events-to-db/README.md

     <subscriptions>     [env: SUBSCRIPTIONS=]  [default: {}]
 ```

+## Docker usage

+`docker run actyx/events-to-db <options>`

+You can use environment variables instead of command-line options.
+See also [Environment variables](#environment-variables) below.

 ## Subscriptions

 The subscriptions are given as zero or more JSON objects, each of which can have any of the following keys: